 Explore Old Town

 After you get a feeling of the city with the ABQ Trolley Tour, you get dropped off at Hotel Albuquerque which is only a few steps away from Old Town.
-Walking through the streets of Old Town felt somewhat surreal as the pueblo style houses are something you don't get to see every day.
+Walking through the streets of Old Town felt somewhat surreal as the pueblo style houses are something you don't get to see every day, and one of the great free things to do in Albuquerque.

 The unique architecture together with the colorful decorations and the blue doors gave me the feeling of being in a totally different country.
 This is the place to shop the various artisan shops filled with jewelry, rugs, pottery, and other souvenirs.